MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Update-Prices/instructions.md

 ## Introduction

-The Youth Cafe runs a tuck shop that sells sweets, crisps, drinks etc. The details of how much each item costs to buy from the Co-op are kept in the file [tuckshop.txt](assets/tuckshop.txt "Text file").
+The Youth Cafe runs a tuck shop that sells sweets, crisps, drinks etc. The details of how much each item costs to buy from the Co-op are kept in the file [tuckshop.csv](assets/tuckshop.csv "CSV file").
 There are three fields in the file: Name, Weight, and Price.

 The Youth Cafe sells the items at a small profit (10%).
 A price list is created that shows the details of the items and the price they are sold for.
 These details are saved in a file called `pricelist.txt`.